 Binghamton University offers both a master of science and a PhD in Materials Science and Engineering (MSE).
 There are two tracks that students can take in the program.
-One is led by the Harpur College of Arts and Sciences and the other is led by the Thomas J. Watson School of Engineering and Applied Science.
-The information below is for those interested in the Watson School's track of the Materials Science and Engineering program.
+One is led by the Harpur College of Arts and Sciences and the other is led by the Thomas J. Watson College of Engineering and Applied Science.
+The information below is for those interested in Watson College's track of the Materials Science and Engineering program.

 Students from a variety of disciplines are invited to apply to the engineering track of the Materials Science and Engineering graduate programs.